Occupational Pesticide Handler Exposure Data

 The Agency utilizes “unit exposures” as the basis for assessing handler exposures to pesticides.
 Unique “unit exposure” values have been developed from available data sources for each handler “scenario” considered in our assessments and are expressed as mass of pesticide active ingredient exposure per unit mass of active ingredient handled (e.g., µg/lb ai).
 A scenario refers to a specific type of application equipment, formulation type, job function, and level of personal protective equipment (PPE).
 The Agency then uses these unit exposures “generically,” irrespective of chemical identity, to estimate exposure for each pesticide used in the scenario.

-The "Occupational Pesticide Handler Unit Exposure Surrogate Reference Table - Revised March 2020 (PDF)" is a quick reference guide that presents the current recommended unit exposures for standard Agency occupational pesticide handler exposure scenarios.
-These values are derived from a number of sources, including the Pesticide Handler Exposure Database (PHED), the Outdoor Residential Exposure Task Force (ORETF) the Agricultural Handler Exposure Task Force (AHETF), Exit or other available registrant-submitted exposure monitoring studies.
+The "Occupational Pesticide Handler Unit Exposure Surrogate Reference Table - Revised May 2021 (PDF)" is a quick reference guide that presents the current recommended unit exposures for standard Agency occupational pesticide handler exposure scenarios.
+These values are derived from a number of sources, including the Pesticide Handler Exposure Database (PHED), the Outdoor Residential Exposure Task Force (ORETF), the Agricultural Handler Exposure Task Force (AHETF), Exit or other available registrant-submitted exposure monitoring studies.
 Occupational exposure studies are subject to ethics review pursuant to 40 CFR 26.
 All data sources listed here have undergone appropriate review and are compliant with applicable ethics requirements.
 For certain studies that review has included review by the Human Studies Review Board.